JoshBeveridge/clone-playground/README.md

 Second, you can write your own custom CSS or [Sass](https://sass-lang.com/) in the same file, below the line that says `// Custom CSS`.

 Easy as that.
-Just make sure you have the `gulp` command running in the background, as explained in the installation section.
+Just make sure you have the `npm run clone` command running in the background, as explained in the installation section.
 This command essentially compiles the Sass for you, and automatically updates the page in your browser so that you can see your changes immediately.

 ### JavaScript